07947613070

 The Lord Nelson Room

 With its gorgeous Georgian Bay Windows and ornate crystal chandelier, this room can comfortably seat up to 40 guests.
-A view of the courtyard and direct access to the magnificent staircase means this room will provide ample opportunities for your wedding photography.
+A view of the Courtyard and direct access to the magnificent staircase means this room will provide ample opportunities for your wedding photography.

 The Ewart Room